DanielVesterbaek/launch-control-documentation/docs/source/index.rst

 Launch Control (LC) is an Animation Tool for Blender built to solve the problems we face when rigging and animating 4-wheeled cars.

 The rig is fully supported in vanilla Blender.
-The add-on Interface speeds up your workflow by giving you Presets and Automated Functions.
+The add-on Interface speeds up your workflow by giving you presets and automated functions.

 The Interface is split into two sections making it both easy to use and fully customizable